dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 An example of the details you might get for each source table within a source collection:

 - Status bar (below the page title) &mdash; Information on the last time the source was updated and the number of tables the source uses.
 - **General** &mdash; The source’s lineage graph that you can interact with.
-The graph includes one parent level and one child level from the source.
+The graph includes one parent node and one child node from the source.
 - **Columns** &mdash; The available columns in the source.
 This tab also shows tests results (if any) that you can select to view the test's details page.
 A :white_check_mark: denotes a passing test.
 - **Description** &mdash; A description of the source.
 - **Source freshness** &mdash; Information on whether refreshing the data was successful, the last time the source was loaded, the timestamp of when a run generated data, and the run ID.